War in Ukraine

 We would like to give you some tips on how to deal with this situation.

 In the first step, it is helpful to observe your experience more closely:

-In the second step you can observe your impulse to act:
+In the second step, you can observe your impulse to act:

 Am I trying to shield myself from everything right now?

-Do I feel paralyzed?
+Do I feel paralysed?

 This suggests the reaction of "freezing".
 The so-called freezing reflex (first observed in animals) often leaves us humans feeling powerless and resigned.

 Through increased awareness of our emotions, we can become aware of these three highly automated fear reactions.
 As a result, we can develop meaningful and more differentiated alternatives for action.

 Fear always pursues the question "what if...".
 This results in worry loops and often catastrophic thoughts.
 It is important to get out of this subjunctive cycle, i.e. the possible consequences, and into a cycle of action.
 This circle looks at the question of what I can actually do in this situation in order to be able to influence what is happening (at least on a small scale).
 This approach prevents the feeling of powerlessness.

 For example, you can influence and express your solidarity by: